Getting outside of China

 Shadowsocks

-Shadowsocks is a secured SOCKS5 Proxy with several implementations.
+Shadowsocks is a secure SOCKS5 Proxy with several implementations.
 Because it opens multiple connections and encrypts the traffic, it works better than all the other VPN options available.